How Startups Can Leverage PR Agencies for Growth

 1. Choose an Agency That Knows the Media Landscape

-Not all PR agencies are created equal.
-When selecting a public relations agency, startups should focus on partners who deeply understand the media ecosystem and the unique challenges of early-stage growth.
-An experienced agency knows how to pitch stories in a way that resonates with journalists and editors.
-They also know which publications, podcasts, and digital outlets matter most in your specific industry.
+t all PR agencies are created equal.
+Startups should partner with agencies that understand the media ecosystem and the challenges of early-stage growth.
+Experienced agencies know how to pitch stories that resonate and which publications, podcasts, and digital outlets matter most in your Industry.

 2. Use PR to Join Strategic Conversations, Not Just Make Headlines